korken89/ptp-sync/math/math.typ

 Here are the notes for the PTP time sync.

-= Clock modelling
+= Clock modeling

-A clock can be represented as an autonomouse system with a tick count $T$ and tick rate $accent(T,dot)$.
+A clock can be represented as an autonomous system with a tick count $T$ and tick rate $accent(T,dot)$.
-The tickrate of the clock, $accent(T,dot)$, is bounded to a nominal value that is scaled with an unknown error.
+The tick rate of the clock, $accent(T,dot)$, is bounded to a nominal value that is scaled with an unknown error.

 $ accent(T,dot) = (1+epsilon) accent(T,dot)_("nom") $